 Boilers are one of the most valuable appliances in your home.
-As a result they should be properly cared for.
+As a result, they should be properly cared for with boiler insurance.
 If you fail to do this you increase the risk of losing hot water and heating.
-In addition an old appliance can also become hazardous, potentially leaking harmful gas or risking fires.
-One thing you should definitely look into if you want to protect your machine for the long term is boiler cover.
+Also, an old appliance can become hazardous, potentially leaking harmful gas or risking fires.
+One thing you should look into if you want to protect your machine long term is boiler cover.
+Get a Quote Today!

 There are many different types of cover to choose from, ensuring there is something for any need.
 Sadly it can be a little tricky to decide which is best for you.
 The terms of policies can differ greatly.
 Therefore it is wise to look carefully to see what is included.
 It is also a good idea to check if there is any excess to pay should you need a new boiler or heating system.

 Below is a list of the most common types.

 Boiler Cover – a policy or agreement protecting against breakdowns that can also include central heating problems.

 Boiler Service Agreements – a contract that covers you in the event of a boiler breakdown and a loss of hot water.